rithmschool/sql_curriculum/Unit-02/01-assocations.md

 In our foreign key example above, we actually setup a one to many (1:M) association.
 The way we structured the database implies that one person can have many interests, and that each interest belongs to exactly one person.

-One to many associations are extremely common in database and they association usually implies that one row from a table owns or has rows from another table.
+One to many associations are extremely common in database and the association usually implies that one row from a table owns or has rows from another table.

 For example: